-Using Adult Social Care Finance Return (ASC-FR)1 returns for 2017/2018, the median cost per person for supporting older people in all nursing homes was £622 per week [using unique identifiers: 8713501 8714101 8714701 8715301 8715901 (numerators in thousands of pounds), 8713502 8714102 8714702 8715302 8715902 (denominators)].
-The mean cost was £638 per week.
-The standard NHS nursing care conn is £155.05.2 When we add the standard NHS nursing care contribution to PSS expenditure, the total expected median cost is £777 and the mean cost is £793.
-See Care homes market study for an explanation of why the average fee reported using the Laing & Buisson Care Homes Complete Dataset9 is higher than that reported using the ASC-FR returns.3
+Using Adult Social Care Finance Return (ASC-FR)1 returns for 2018/2019, the median cost per person for supporting older people in all nursing homes was £656 per week [using unique identifiers: 8713501, 8714101, 8714701, 8715301, 8715901 (numerators in thousands of pounds), 8713502, 8714102, 8714702, 8715302, 8715902 (denominators)].
+The mean cost was £678 per week.
+The standard NHS nursing care contribution is £158.16 and the higher rate is £217.59.2 When we add the standard NHS nursing care contribution to PSS expenditure, the total expected median cost is £814 and the mean cost is £836.

-Costs and unit estimation 2017/2018 value Notes A. Fees £847 per week The direct unit cost of private sector nursing homes is assumed to be the fee.
+Costs and unit estimation 2018/2019 value Notes A. Fees £830 per week 3 The direct unit cost of private sector nursing homes is assumed to be the fee.
 Where a market is fairly competitive, such as that for private sector nursing homes, it is reasonable to assume that the fee will approximate the societal cost of the service.
-4.5.6,7.8 The midpoint between the minimum and maximum fee was taken from Laing & Buisson Care Homes Complete Dataset 2017/2018.9 Care home fees have been split into their component parts by Laing & Buisson (2016).10 For nursing care for frail elderly people, direct costs (staff: ancillary support, and non-staff: repairs and maintenance at home level and other non-staff current costs) form 68 per cent of care staff costs, and indirect costs (corporate overheads) form 8.7 per cent.
-External services Information has been drawn from the article in this volume by Sach et al.(2018) which B. Nursing £8 per week compares the mean cost of contacts per resident using data collected from GP records compared to care home records over a seven-month period.
-Using the mid-point between C. GP services £11 per week the two data sources, total costs incurred per resident week were £24 (£21 using GP D. Other external services £5 per week records and £26 using care home data).
-Costs have been uprated using the Health Services Inflator.
+4,5,6,7,8 The midpoint between the minimum and maximum fee was taken from Laing & Buisson Care Homes Complete Dataset 2018/2019.9, Care home fees have been split into their component parts by Laing & Buisson (2019).10 For nursing care for frail elderly people, direct costs (staff: care and ancillary) form 66 per cent of total costs; repairs, maintenance and other non-staff current costs at home level forms 15 per cent, corporate overheads forms 4 per cent and accommodation costs forms 15 per cent of the total.
+External services B. Nursing C. GP services D. Other external services £8 per week £11 per week £6 per week Information has been drawn from the article in the 2018 volume by Sach et al.(2018) which compares the mean cost of contacts per resident using data collected from GP records compared to care home records over a seven-month period.
+Using the midpoint between the two data sources, total costs incurred per resident week were £25 (£22 using GP records and £26 using care home data).
+Costs have been uprated using the NHS cost inflation index.
 E. Personal living expenses £24.90 per week The Department for Work and Pensions (DWP) personal allowance for people in residential care or a nursing home is £24.90.
 11 This has been used as a proxy for personal consumption.
 Short-term care No current information is available on whether residents in short-term care are less costly than those who live full-time in a nursing home.
 See previous editions of this volume for sources of information.
 Dependency No current information is available on the relationship of dependency with cost.
 See previous editions of this volume for sources of information.
-Occupancy 90.1 per cent The occupancy level in England for private and voluntary care homes for older people in 2016/2017 was 91 per cent.
+Occupancy 91 per cent The occupancy level in England for private and voluntary care homes for older people in 2016/2017 was 91 per cent.
 12 The occupancy rate for care homes (for-profit sector) with nursing was 89.2 per cent (provisional).
 A report published by the Registered Care Providers Association (2016) reported that the occupancy rate for specialist care homes was 88 per cent in 2016.
-13 London multiplier 1.05 x A Fees in London nursing homes were 5 per cent higher than the national average.
-7
+13 London multiplier 1.14 x A Fees in London nursing homes were 14 per cent higher than the national average.
+9

-£847 establishment cost per permanent resident week (A); £896 establishment cost plus personal living expenses and external services per permanent resident week (A to E);
+£830 establishment cost per permanent resident week (A); £880 establishment cost plus personal living expenses and external services per permanent resident week (A to E);

-£121 establishment cost per permanent resident day (A); £128 establishment cost plus personal living expenses and external services per permanent resident day (A to E).
+£119 establishment cost per permanent resident day (A); £126 establishment cost plus personal living expenses and external services per permanent resident day (A to E).